Sleeve Notes

 in searching for the distinctive repertoires of each harp.
 The

-role when the court of James VI moved down to London in 1603.
+when the court of James VI moved down to London in 1603.
+The last

-The last known specific reference to a 'Lawland harper' is in
+known specific reference to a 'Lawland harper' is in 1591.
+The

-1591.
-The gut-strung harp gradually changed its emphasis over
+gut-strung harp gradually changed its emphasis over the following

-the following centuries from traditional Scots to the European
+centuries from traditional Scots to the European classical music

-classical music repertoire, until the 20th century, when interest
+repertoire, until the 20th century, when interest was revived in

-was revived in playing the small harp.
+playing the small harp.
 Here are two Lowland tunes.
+The first slow

-The first slow air I play simply because it is a great tune and
+air I play simply because it is a great tune and sounds wonderful

-sounds wonderful on the harp.
-The second, I think, was originally
+on the harp.
+The second, I think, was originally composed for the

 Alison -gut-strung harp